 - 1.1 Saudi Ground Services Company ("the Company") was registered as a limited liability company in the Kingdom of Saudi Arabia under Commercial Registration number 4030181005 dated 11 Rajab 1429H, (corresponding to 14 July 2008).
-During 2008, the Company was formed by Saudi Arabian Airlines Corporation ("Saudia"), a 100% Government owned entity, to consolidate the ground support services business (GSS) in the Kingdom of Saudi Arabia. - 1.2 The legal name "Saudi Airlines Ground Services Company" was changed to "Saudi Ground Services Company" under the same commercial registration number 4030181005 on 20 Safar 1432H, (corresponding to 24 January 2011).
-The parent of the Company is Saudi Arabian Airlines Corporation (the "Parent Company"), having 52.5% of shares in the Company.
-The ultimate parent of the Company is Saudi Holding Company (the "Ultimate Parent Company"). - 1.3 Pursuant to the Ministerial resolution number -171/R, on 17 Jamadul Thani 1435H, corresponding to 17 April 2014, the Company was converted from a limited liability company to a closed joint stock company. - 1.4 After obtaining required approval from the Capital Market Authority, the Company offered 56.4 million shares, with a nominal value of SR 10 each, representing 30% share capital of the Company, to public during subscription period from 3 June 2015 (corresponding to 15 Shabaan 1436H) to 9 June 2015 (corresponding to 21 Shabaan 1436H).
-The Company's shares started trading on the Saudi Stock Exchange (Tadawul) on 25 June 2015, corresponding to 8 Ramadan 1436H.
-Accordingly, after successful completion of Initial Public offering (IPO), the Company was declared as a Saudi Joint Stock Company.
-During the year 2019, the founding shareholders (Attar Ground Handling and Attar Travel (collectively referred as "Attar") and National Aviation Ground Support Company ("NAGS")) disposed off their shareholding in the Company to general public and accordingly the shares subscribed by general public increased to 47.5%. - 1.5 The Company is engaged in providing services for ground handling, aircraft cleaning, passenger handling, baggage and supply of fuel to Saudi Arabian Airlines Corporation, other local and foreign airlines and other customers at all airports in the Kingdom of Saudi Arabia. - 1.6 The Company's registered office is located at the following address:
+During 2008, the Company was formed by Saudi Arabian Airlines Corporation, a 100% Government owned entity, to consolidate the ground support services business (GSS) in the Kingdom of Saudi Arabia. - 1.2 The legal name "Saudi Airlines Ground Services Company" was changed to "Saudi Ground Services Company" under the same commercial registration number 4030181005 on 20 Safar 1432H, (corresponding to 24 January 2011). - 1.3 Pursuant to the Ministerial resolution number -171/R, on 17 Jamadul Thani 1435H, corresponding to 17 April 2014, the Company was converted from a limited liability company to a closed joint stock company. - 1.4 After obtaining the required approval from the Capital Market Authority, the Company offered 56.4 million shares, with a nominal value of SR 10 each, representing 30% share capital of the Company, to the public during the subscription period from 03 June 2015 (corresponding to 15 Shabaan 1436H) to 09 June 2015 (corresponding to 21 Shabaan 1436H).
+The Company's shares started trading on the Saudi Stock Exchange (Tadawul) on 25 June 2015 (corresponding to 08 Ramadan 1436H).
+Accordingly, after successfully completing Initial Public offering (IPO), the Company was declared a Saudi Joint Stock Company.
+The Company's parent is Saudi Arabian Airlines Corporation (the "Parent Company"), having 52.5% of shares in the Company. - 1.5 The Company is engaged in providing ground handling services, aircraft cleaning, passenger handling, baggage, and fuel to Saudi Airlines Air Transport Company, other local and foreign airlines, and other customers in the Kingdom of Saudi Arabia. - 1.6 The Company's registered office is located at the following address: